Kuuuube/Circular_Area/wiki/FAQ.md

 No. Currently, there are no mappings like this.

-If you would like to help on the mathematical side of adding this feature please contact me on discord: `Kuuube#6878`.
-Serious inquiries only.
+If you would like to help on the mathematical side of adding this feature please contact me on [discord](https://discord.gg/T5vEAh4ruF) or submit a PR.

 <br>